RobotnikAutomation/rbvogui_sim/README.md

   roslaunch rbsherpa_xl_2ur10_moveit_config rbsherpa_xl_moveit_config.launch
   ```

-To switch between arms on RViz look for MotionPlanning > Planning Request > Planning Group and it will show you all the available groups.
+To switch between arms on RViz look for MotionPlanning > Planning Request > Planning Group and it will show you all the available groups (left_arm and right_arm).

 3) Enjoy!
 You can use the topic "/robot/robotnik_base_control/cmd_vel" to control the RB-Sherpa robot.